 The John J. Bloomfield Award is presented to a young industrial hygienist who pursues the problem of occupational health hazards primarily by doing fieldwork.
-This year’s Bloomfield Award recipient is Lucinette Alvarado, MS, CIH.
+This year’s Bloomfield Award recipient is Carl E. Johnson, CIH, CSP.

-As a young industrial hygienist, Mrs. Alvarado has made significant contributions to the field and is expected to continue as a leader in environmental health and safety and represent Latin American occupational health and safety professionals.
+As a young industrial hygienist, Mr. Johnson has made outstanding contributions to the industrial hygiene profession through fieldwork and his significant impact as a practitioner and a leader make him a worthy recipient of the John J. Bloomfield Award.
 The award will be announced at the ACGIH® Membership Reception and Annual Meeting of the Membership and at the AIHce Opening Session, and presented at the Mark of Excellence Breakfast.